JTinkers/ScribeBot/README.md

 --get the title of current browser window
 --returns: the title
-webDriver.title
+webdriver.title

 --get url of current web page
 --returns: the url
-webDriver.url
+webdriver.url

 --create an instance of webdriver
 --path: path to chromedriver.exe
---returns: webdriver instance object webDriver.create(path)
+--returns: webdriver instance object webdriver.create(path)

 --go to a specified url
 --url: the url to go to
-webDriver:goToUrl(url)
+webdriver:goToUrl(url)

 --refresh page
-webDriver:refresh()
+webdriver:refresh()

---close and dispose webdriver instance webDriver:close()
+--close and dispose webdriver instance webdriver:close()

 --emulate key press
---key: key to emulate press of webDriver:sendKeyPress(key)
+--key: key to emulate press of webdriver:sendKeyPress(key)

 --emulate key release
---key: key to emulate release of webDriver:sendKeyRelease(key)
+--key: key to emulate release of webdriver:sendKeyRelease(key)

 --emulate a sequence of keys
-webDriver:sendKeys(keySequence)
+webdriver:sendKeys(keySequence)

 --find DOM elements using their id
 --id: id to search by
---returns: a table of webElements webDriver:findElementsById(id)
+--returns: a table of webelements webdriver:findElementsById(id)

 --find DOM elements using their class
 --class: class to search by
---returns: a table of webElements webDriver:findElementsByClass(class)
+--returns: a table of webelements webdriver:findElementsByClass(class)

 --find DOM elements using their link text
 --linkText: link text to search by
---returns: a table of webElements webDriver:findElementsByLinkText(linkText)
+--returns: a table of webelements webdriver:findElementsByLinkText(linkText)

 --find DOM elements using their partial link text
 --linkText: partial link text to search by
---returns: a table of webElements webDriver:findElementsByPartialLinkText(linkText)
+--returns: a table of webelements webdriver:findElementsByPartialLinkText(linkText)

 --find DOM elements using css selectors
 --selector: selector to search by
---returns: a table of webElements webDriver:findElementsByCssSelector(selector)
+--returns: a table of webelements webdriver:findElementsByCssSelector(selector)

 --find DOM elements using xpath
 --xpath: xpath to search by
---returns: a table of webElements webDriver:findElementsByXPath(xpath)
+--returns: a table of webelements webdriver:findElementsByXPath(xpath)

 --find DOM elements using their names
 --name: name to search by
---returns a table of webElements webdriver:findElementsByName(name)
+--returns a table of webelements webdriver:findElementsByName(name)

 --get text contained within a DOM element
---returns: text contained within DOM element(duh) webElement.text
+--returns: text contained within DOM element(duh) webelement.text

 --get whether element is enabled or not
 --returns: true/false
-webElement.enabled
+webelement.enabled

 --get whether element is displayed or not
 --returns: true/false
-webElement.displayed
+webelement.displayed

 --get the size of element
 --returns: Size { Width, Height }
-webElement.size
+webelement.size

 --get the location of element
 --returns: Point { X, Y }
-webElement.location
+webelement.location

---clear the element, mostly used for text fields webElement:clear()
+--clear the element, mostly used for text fields webelement:clear()

---if DOM element is inside a form, submit form webElement:submit()
+--if DOM element is inside a form, submit form webelement:submit()

---emulate a click on DOM element webElement:click()
+--emulate a click on DOM element webelement:click()

 --send a key sequence
 --seq: keys to emulate
-webElement:SendKeys(seq)
+webelement:SendKeys(seq)

 --find DOM elements using their id
 --id: id to search by
---returns: a table of webElements webElement:findElementsById(id)
+--returns: a table of webelements webelement:findElementsById(id)

 --find DOM elements using their class
 --class: class to search by
---returns: a table of webElements webElement:findElementsByClass(class)
+--returns: a table of webelements webelement:findElementsByClass(class)

 --find DOM elements using their link text
 --linkText: link text to search by
---returns: a table of webElements webElement:findElementsByLinkText(linkText)
+--returns: a table of webelements webelement:findElementsByLinkText(linkText)

 --find DOM elements using their partial link text
 --linkText: partial link text to search by
---returns: a table of webElements webElement:findElementsByPartialLinkText(linkText)
+--returns: a table of webelements webelement:findElementsByPartialLinkText(linkText)

 --find DOM elements using css selectors
 --selector: selector to search by
---returns: a table of webElements webElement:findElementsByCssSelector(selector)
+--returns: a table of webelements webelement:findElementsByCssSelector(selector)

 --find DOM elements using xpath
 --xpath: xpath to search by
---returns: a table of webElements webElement:findElementsByXPath(xpath)
+--returns: a table of webelements webelement:findElementsByXPath(xpath)

 --find DOM elements using their names
 --name: name to search by
---returns a table of webElements webElement:findElementsByName(name)
+--returns a table of webelements webelement:findElementsByName(name)

 --create a prompt window with specified message and value input
 --message: message to show